 Kentucky lawmakers scrap statewide mask mandate in schools

 FRANKFORT, Ky.
 (AP) — Republican lawmakers in Kentucky have voted in a special session to scrap a statewide mask mandate in schools.
 The GOP-dominated legislature passed the pandemic measure Thursday during the third day of a special session.
-The bill approved Thursday sets education policies in response to disruptions caused by the coronavirus, which has forced dozens of districts to close schools.
-Another bill awaiting final action would ban any statewide mask mandate until June 2023, leaving the decision up to local governments and businesses.
-It’s part of a measure dealing with medical staffing, vaccines, tests and treatments related to COVID-19.
-Many lawmakers weren’t wearing masks as they cast their votes.
+The bill approved Thursday sets education policies in response to disruptions caused by the coronavirus.
+Another bill winning final passage would impose an extended ban to any statewide mask mandate, leaving the decision up to local governments and businesses.
+Democratic Gov. Andy Beshear responded by vetoing the mask provisions in both bills late Thursday night.
+Republican lawmakers overrode the vetoes before ending the special session.